Qarj/WebImblaze/MANUAL.md

 #### globaltimeout (Nagios Plugin Mode)

 The globaltimeout is only used when in Nagios plugin mode (see reporttype).
 If the globaltimeout parameter is present, then total test response time is checked against this parameter.
-If sum of the test step reponse times is higher than this value (in seconds), then a warning is sent to Nagios.
+If sum of the test step response times is higher than this value (in seconds), then a warning is sent to Nagios.

 ```xml